Ismelys Velásquez

-Ismelys Milagros Del Valle Velásquez Lugo (born August 26, 1999) is a Venezuelan model, TV host and beauty queen.
+Ismelys Milagros del Valle Velásquez Lugo (born August 26, 1999) is a Venezuelan model, tv host and beauty pageant titleholder.
 She is the winner of the beauty titles of Miss Mesoamerica 2021, Reinado Internacional del Café 2022 and Miss Supranational Venezuela 2022.

 Life and career

 Velásquez was born in La Guaira, Venezuela, on August 26, 1999.
 She is a student of International Studies at the Central University of Venezuela in Caracas.

 Beauty contests

 Queen of Venezuelan cocoa

 On October 4, 2018, Velásquez was chosen as Queen of Venezuelan cocoa.

 International Cocoa Kingdom

 In October 2019, Velásquez participated in the first edition of the International Cocoa Reign, held at the Caracas polyhedron where she obtained the position of second runner-up.

 Miss Venezuela 2020

 Ismelys participated in the Miss Venezuela 2020 beauty pageant that was held in Caracas, Venezuela, where she represented the state of La Guaira, classifying herself among the ten (10) semifinalists of the contest.